lao-FengYX/vscode-print-log/README.EN.md

 You can input corresponding instructions at the beginning/end of the current line to trigger completion

-***Known issues***
-- [✅]  When entering instructions to complete at the start position, if the code immediately following it is deleted, **it is recommended to separate the start and end positions with spaces when triggering the instruction**

 it comes with a one click function to clear all `consoles` (in the `Print `right-click menu)

 Comes with the function of deleting all comments and blank lines with one click (in the 'Print' right-click menu)